rkhidesh/100-Days-Of-Code/Log.md

 ## Day 41

 ### Today's progress:
-They Python course is going over HTML right now so not much to report:
+They Python course is going over HTML right now so not much to report: <br>
 ![image](https://user-images.githubusercontent.com/102761065/173715190-d2691b56-8389-4cee-a257-88418878f635.png)

 I'm trying to extract the API data in the format I want to look.
 No luck for now.